claranet/terraform-signalfx-detectors/modules/smart-agent_kubernetes-common/README.md

 # Required to use "kubernetes-volumes" module
 gatherVolumesMetrics: true

-# Required to use "kubernetes-ingress-nginx" module
+# Example of optional monitors to add for more cool metrics
 monitors:
   - type: prometheus-exporter
     discoveryRule: container_image =~ "nginx-ingress-controller" && port == 10254